gilesknap/mciwb/docs/tutorials/05-functions.rst

 To do this we will learn to use functions to packaged up our code into reusable chunks.
-We will also learn to save our code in Python modules so that we don't need to typing or pasting code all of the time.
+In the next tutorial will also learn to save our code in Python modules so that we don't need to do typing or pasting code all of the time.

 Simple Function
 ---------------